CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 ### Use this online README as a reference since the troubleshooting section is constantly updated, or `git pull` frequently.

 # Klipper Firmware for FLSUN QQ-S Pro
-This repository contains everything you need to get [Klipper](https://www.klipper3d.org/) up and running on the FLSUN QQ-S Pro delta 3D printer.
+Due to the lack of information about how to configure Klipper for this particular printer, I have decided to create this repository that contains everything you need to get Klipper up and running on the FLSUN QQ-S Pro delta 3D printer as well as an in-depth tutorial.

 The QQ-S Pro uses a board very similar to the MKS Robin Mini, but shares the same pinout as the [MKS Robin Nano V1](https://github.com/makerbase-mks/MKS-Robin-Nano-V1.X/blob/master/hardware/MKS%20Robin%20Nano%20V1.1_001/MKS%20Robin%20Nano%20V1.1_001%20PIN.pdf).